verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Disable support for `#[rust_analyzer::rust_fixture]` snippets.

-If you are not working on rust-analyzer itself, you should ignore this config.
+If you are not working on verus-analyzer itself, you should ignore this config.

 ## verus-analyzer.document.symbol.search.excludeLocals {#document.symbol.search.excludeLocals}